kubeflow/kfp-tekton/samples/watson-train-serve/README.md

 ## Instructions

-1. Compile and apply the trusted-ai pipeline
+1. Compile and apply the Watson ML pipeline
 ```shell
 dsl-compile-tekton --py watson_train_serve_pipeline.py --output watson-train-server.yaml
 kubectl apply -f watson-train-server.yaml
 ```
-2. If your service account hasn't have RBAC, follow this [sa-and-rbac](/sdk/sa-and-rbac.md) to setup.
+2. If your default service account dosn't have edit permission, follow this [sa-and-rbac](/sdk/sa-and-rbac.md) to setup.

-3. Run the kfp-on-wml-training pipeline, click the `enter` key to use the default pipeline variables except these two variables, `GITHUB_TOKEN`: your github token
+3. Run the kfp-on-wml-training pipeline, click the `enter` key to use the default pipeline variables except for these two variables, `GITHUB_TOKEN`: your github token
 `CONFIG_FILE_URL`: your configuration file which stores the credential information, here is the example of [creds.ini file](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/ibm-samples/watson/credentials/creds.ini)